usaid1511/Machine-learning-basics/README.md

 # Machine-learning-basics

-Open in kaggle / google colab / jupyter notebook to execute the file
+Open in kaggle / google colab / jupyter notebook to run the file